icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 ## Data Submission Client Configuration

 Molecular data is uploaded to the ARGO Data Platform using the Song and Score CLIs (Command Line Clients).
 Song is an open source system used to track and validate metadata about raw data submissions.
-Score securely and quickly manages upload and download of files to cloud repositories managed by RDPCs.
+Score securely and quickly manages upload and download of files to cloud repositories managed by the RDPCs.
 The Song and Score clients are used in conjunction to upload raw data files while maintaining file metadata and provenance.

 ### Song-Client